 - Warren Street buses have 90% minority riders and 67% low-income riders.

-- We are currently recruiting Street Ambassadors to engage community members in conversation about their street by providing information, listening to people’s needs, and gathering feedback that will inform our advocacy goals.
+- We will again be recruiting Street Ambassadors in the spring to engage community members in conversation about their street by providing information, listening to people’s needs, and gathering feedback that will inform our advocacy goals.

-- Our goal is to engage as many people as possible and hear directly from them about what short and long term changes are needed.
+- Our goal is to engage as many people as possible, both to hear directly from them about how changes have affected them and to communicate to them what's happening so that they can be part of the process.

 - The City of Boston is asking for your feedback!
 Share your needs with them by taking their Blue Hill Ave survey.